 I have a Ph.D. in Physics from the UoA and a M.Sc. and B.Sc. degrees from the UdelaR.
-My Ph.D. at the UoA started in October 2011 under the supervision of Murilo S. Baptista and Celso Grebogi in the Institute for Complex Systems and Mathematical Biology (www.abdn.ac.uk/icsmb) within Murilo's Group (group webpage).
+My Ph.D. at the ICSMB, UoA, started in October 2011 under the supervision of Dr. Murilo S. Baptista and Prof. Celso Grebogi (www.abdn.ac.uk/icsmb) within Murilo's Group (group webpage).
 My dissertation was entitled "The mathematical principles behind the transmission of Energy and Synchronisation in Complex Networks" and was conferred with Honours.
-The thesis outcomes are framed within Complexity Sciences, involving exact and approximate results for the behaviour and stability of complex systems, and are valid for a wide range of complex systems, such as modern power-grid sytems.
+The thesis outcomes are framed within Complexity Sciences, involving exact and approximate results for the behaviour and stability of complex systems, and are valid for a wide range of complex systems, particularly suitable for the modern power-grid systems.
 Before my Ph.D., I graduated from the B.Sc. in July 2008 and got my M.Sc. degree on "Synchronisation of coupled electronic oscillators" in July 2010 under the supervision of Arturo C. Martí and Cecilia Cabeza.
 The thesis considered the case of an electronic oscillator model, implemented experimentally under a dual RC circuit, which could interact by means of light pulses as a firefly.
 We also studied the system analytically and numerically obtaining some general conclusions for generic piecewise oscillators.

 My research interests are focused on Complexity issues.
-In general, the complex systems that I research involve Coupled Dynamical Systems, where I try to measure, predict, and control their collective behaviour in terms of how they are inter-connected, namely, in terms of the topological features of the underlying network topology.
+In general, the complex systems that I research involve Coupled Dynamical Systems, where I try to measure, predict, and control their collective behaviour in terms of how they are inter-connected, namely, in terms of the topological features of the underlying network topology - Graph Theory.
 I am also interested in Fluid Dynamics, specifically, in turbulence and numerical simulations of Navier-Stokes equations; in the mathematical properties of Non-linear Dynamical Systems, mainly in relation to bifurcation theory; in Non-equilibrium Statistical Mechanics, with a focus on the statistical properties of the inter-spike intervals developed in semi-conductor Lasers with optical feedback and in neural networks; and finally, in Information Theory and Data Analysis, with the aim of finding the right Markov partition for complex systems such that it contains the maximum information in the most simple encoding possible.
 Some of these topics I will surely be covering in the following years and I will be uploading documents to this site as I progress into these fascinating areas.